hadisasor/AI.gold_price_prediction/README_Price_Predection.md

 -Tenth we squered the error values to see where we didn't have the predicted data accuratly like the actual real data

+(Concluion) Last step is considers as the conclusion of this solution:
- -eleventh we did a graph where it compare the Actual values and the predicted ones in a plot and we found out the the predection was actually close the real values, so the predection is not completely but approximately accurate
+ -eleventh we did a graph where it compare the Actual values and the predicted ones in a plot and we found out the the predection was actually close the real values,

+(Analysis) This what we saw from the conclusion so the predection is not completely accurate but approximately accurate and close to the actual values